hssmalo/steampunkfantasy/rules.md

 Thus, for example Cunning Assault[1 per 2] would allow you to replace two assault-successes with one roll on light damage table (if enemy unit base has a light damage table, which typical is only for tanks and vehicles).
 Note that the replacements are done after asigning hits to different untis, and only hits versus targets with a light damage table can be replaced, not hits versus other units in the same assault.

 This represent any cunning way to take out heavily armored units in assaults.

+**Burst(N)**

+This weapon can have, and must be loaded with N ammo to be fired.
+However, when the weapon is fired, it is fired N times (per model) at the same enemy unit base.

+**Limited Ammo(N)**

+This weapon may be fired a maxium of N times in a match.
+Many of these weapons are allways treated as load special, but it only works as long as the total number of times used is less than N.

 **Fire**, ranged weapons